spxbhuhb/zakadabar-stack/doc/guides/libraries/xlsx/Introduction.md

 - extra light API
 - it works both jvm and js platforms
 - more worksheet in a file
-- cell indexing with excel-like letter-number coordinates "A1", "BC23" or coordinate numbers [5,2]
+- cell indexing with excel-like letter-number coordinates ["A1"], ["BC23"] or with numeric coordinates [5,2]
 - customizable date formats (minute, second or milliseconds precision)
-- easy ZkTable content exporting instead of csv
+- easy ZkTable content exporting
 - on-demand enum and boolean localization
 - auto number-format applying for Boolean, Number and Date types